 British Association for Parenteral and Enteral Nutrition: COVID-19 Resources

-- Includes links to BAPPEN/PINNT Statement on the recent advice for people on home parenteral nutrition (HPN) previously advised to shield published 23/11/2020; NNNG practical advice and guidance for management of nutritional support during COVID-19 updated 12/4/2020; a statement on Coronavirus and home parenteral nutrition (HPN); a statement on home enteral nutrition and COVID-19; a statement on COVID-19 and enteral tube feeding safety updated 13/5/2020; an AIDE-memoire for NG tube placement before FIRST use in critical care settings during COVID-19 updated 13/5/2020; a BAPEN/BSG joint statement on PEG insertion during COVID-19 published 24/4/2020; recommendations on route of nutrition support in patients requiring non-invasive ventilation or continuous positive airways pressure during COVID-19 updated 21/4/2020; practical guidance for using ‘MUST’ to identify malnutrition during COVID-19; pyrexia protocols for HPN patients (COVID testing available and COVID testing unavailable); a remote rapid discharge protocol, flowchart and discharge checklist to allow remote discharge of PN-dependent patients from their referring hospital; BAPEN Opinion: NGT insertion should be considered an aerosol generating procedure updated 15/4/2020, and the AGP Alliance Position Statement on AGPs/PPE published 17/11/2020
+- Includes links to BAPPEN/PINNT Statement on the recent advice for people on home parenteral nutrition (HPN) previously advised to shield published 23/11/2020; NNNG practical advice and guidance for management of nutritional support during COVID-19 updated 12/4/2020; a statement on Coronavirus and home parenteral nutrition (HPN); a statement on home enteral nutrition and COVID-19; a statement on COVID-19 and enteral tube feeding safety updated 13/5/2020; an AIDE-memoire for NG tube placement before FIRST use in critical care settings during COVID-19 updated 13/5/2020; a BAPEN/BSG joint statement on PEG insertion during COVID-19 published 24/4/2020; recommendations on route of nutrition support in patients requiring non-invasive ventilation or continuous positive airways pressure during COVID-19 updated 21/4/2020; practical guidance for using ‘MUST’ to identify malnutrition during COVID-19; pyrexia protocols for HPN patients (COVID testing available and COVID testing unavailable); a remote rapid discharge protocol, flowchart and discharge checklist to allow remote discharge of PN-dependent patients from their referring hospital and a selection of documents regarding BAPEN position that NG/NJ tube placement should be classed as an aerosol generating procedure.

 British Dietetic Association: COVID-19/Coronavirus – Advice for the General Public